 The Dental Implant Procedure

-In general, the dental implant process requires two or three office visits: one consultation appointment, one surgery appointment, and a couple of follow-up appointments.
-If you need bone grafting treatment or extractions, or if you want immediate implants, then you may need more or fewer appointments.
+Based on your individual needs and circumstances, the dental implant process can vary.
+However, it usually requires two or three office visits: one consultation appointment, one surgery appointment, and a couple of follow-up appointments.
+If you need bone grafting, tooth extractions, or want immediate implants, you may have more or fewer appointments.

 Dental Implants Madera, CA